-Machine learning has opened a new avenue for studying and analyzing cosmological observations, including clusters of galaxies.
+Machine learning, especially neural networks (NNs), has opened new avenues for studying and analyzing cosmological observations, including clusters of galaxies.
 A key advantage of NNs over MLE is their ability to identify complex relationships between observables and the physical properties of a system.
 NNs learn patterns and mappings directly from training data, incorporating a wide range of physical effects and observational limitations.
 Many of these effects are too intricate for simplified models to capture accurately or too computationally expensive to evaluate during inference in an MLE framework.
 As a result, recent years have seen a growing number of studies utilizing NNs.
 For instance, \citep{Luisa2022} trained a deep learning model to predict the mass profile of halo clusters using their mass accretion history as input, aiming to elucidate the contributions of the accretion history and initial density fluctuations to the final halo mass buildup.
-NNs have also been used for reconstructing cluster properties from limited projected observations \citep[e.g.,][]{Iqbal2023,Caro2024}.
-Despite their advantages, NNs do not explicitly exploit well-known physical properties of a system the way MLE-based methods do.
+NNs have also been used for reconstructing cluster properties from limited projected observations {of SZ and galaxies distribution} \citep[e.g.,][]{Iqbal2023,Caro2024,andres_deep_2022,ferragamo_span_2023,Wang:2025ofq, ho_robust_2019}.
+Despite their advantages, NNs do not explicitly exploit well-known physical properties of a system in the way MLE-based methods do.
 Capturing these properties with NNs is possible, but requires that a sufficiently large and reliable training dataset is available.